PowerStream Product Examples

 Q: Why do I hear buzzing on my stereo when using a modified sine wave inverter?

 A: Some inexpensive stereos use power supplies that cannot eliminate common-mode noise.
 These would require a sine wave inverter to operate noise-free.
+What you hear is some of the higher harmonics of the modified sine wave.

 Q: Why don't I measure rated voltages when using a multimeter on my modified sine wave inverter?